Share this link via

 One of the best Japanese Kanji dictionary.

-Protector - An analogy for something that helps and protects.
+Protector - A metaphor for someone who guards and protects.

 そうして客に来た人のように鹿爪らしく控えている私をおかしそうに見た。